 Through the process of phytoremediation, soil remediation can be done naturally and much less costly.
 The term describes plant- and microbe-based remediation techniques.
 Plants are unique life forms with metabolic and absorptive abilities and have natural transportation systems.
 These are able to absorb nutrients and pollutants from the soil, as well as from the air and water and thus promote the biological degradation processes that take place in natural environments.

-In phytoremediation, the roots of certain plants, such as hemp or mustard, dig deep into the contaminated soil and, through their natural growth process, soak up the harmful chemicals.
+During the process of phytoremediation, the roots of certain plants, such as hemp or mustard, dig deep into the contaminated soil and, through their natural growth process, soak up the harmful chemicals.
 These toxic elements are usually stored in the leaves, stems, or stalks of the plant.
 Phytoremediation is considered to be the least harmful soil decontamination method because it preserves the environment in a more natural state by using natural organisms to address the problem.

-There are now numerous studies that have concluded that hemp has incredible potential to absorb harmful toxins.
+There are now numerous studies available that have concluded that hemp has incredible potential to absorb harmful toxins.
 In fact, the hemp plant is a natural poison vacuum cleaner, capable of sucking impurities out of the soil, cleaning up the infected area and making it fertile again.
 It can easily thrive on contaminated soils high in heavy metals or organic pollutants by filtering out all the nutrients it needs to grow without harming itself.
 In addition, hemp has deep, broad roots, grows quickly, and can adapt to different climates.

 It goes without saying that hemp used for phytoremediation is not safe for human consumption, so thorough testing of raw materials destined for human consumption is vital.